Surveillance of antimicrobial use and resistance in human health

 Through NAPS, hospitals and aged care homes can check their prescribing for appropriateness and compliance with guidelines.
 They use this information to:

-• identify key targets for action in their prescribing behaviours.
+• national trends identify key targets for action in their prescribing behaviours.

 Who is involved